 Do what you’re passionate about.

 “We want to not only make a lot of money but enjoy what we do as well.
-We are willing to take on the risk of unstable pay in exchange for following our dreams,” writes Chalmers Brown, co-founder and CTO of Due.
+We are willing to take on the risk of unstable pay in exchange for following our dreams,” writes Chalmers Brown from Due.

 “Unfortunately, your dream job may not always be the best decision financially.
 Sometimes your hobbies are best kept as projects in your spare time for fun (which is great!).
 If you do want to try to turn your passion into a full-time job, these tips can help you get started the right way.”